 Do Out Of State DUI Convictions Count As Priors For A Kansas DUI Charge?

-It is a tall order to determine an out-of-state conviction’s effect on a new Kansas DUI charge.
-It involves reading two different laws from two different states, and then analyzing them together.
-To attempt to correctly determine if the law is too broad to apply or too narrow to result in “bumping up” the new charge is a touchy process.
-It is vital that you contact an experienced attorney with the research skills needed to compare and possibly predict how the court will analyze these two laws together.
+Determining the effect of an out-of-state conviction on a new DUI charge is a tall order.
+It involves reading two statutes together from two different states, each with its own system of laws.
+Trying to correctly determine if the law is too broad to apply or narrow enough to “bump up” a new charge is a dangerous game.
+It is important to contact experienced legal counsel with the capability of research, comparing, and predicting how the court will read these laws together.